RajarshiRoy2/Digital-Image-Processing/README.md

-# Computer-Vision
+# Digital Image Processing
-Computer vision online video editor
+Image tracking in videos with server

-This program allows you to upload videos and pictures and edit it with filters as needed.
-It uses port 8080 and runs a Nodejs server.
+This program allows you to upload videos and then uses Harris Corner Dectection and Lucas Kanade tracking algorithm to track key points across video frames and returns a zip file with the results.